After a night of red and blue mirages, TV anchors and pundits push back on Trump’s false claim of election victory

 Throughout the evening, MSNBC’s Steve Kornacki energetically moved through an electronic map, pulling up 2016 and 2012 final tallies and going county to county to examine the kinds of votes counted so far.
 He cautioned viewers from drawing premature conclusions.
 The map also had a bar running vertically next to the maps that distinguished same-day votes from those cast via mail or absentee ballot via a color-coded bar.

 In one examination of North Carolina just before 11 p.m., Kornacki pointed to the mail-in and absentee differential.
-“As we’ve been saying, we expect that to favor Biden in most places tonight [or] at least to be better for Biden than the same-day,” Kornacki said, who then pointed to the seemingly slim in-person tally.
+“As we’ve been saying, we expect that to favor Biden in most places tonight [or] at least to be better for Biden than the same-day,” said Kornacki, who then pointed to the seemingly slim in-person tally.
 “This represents the progress we’re starting to make in the vote counting toward the same-day vote.
 About 1.8 million left to be counted here.”

 By midnight, the process ground to a halt with Pennsylvania, Wisconsin and Michigan still unsettled, and two more, North Carolina and Georgia, still plausibly in play, pending a resumption of counting mail-in ballots on Wednesday.
 That propelled the TV coverage well into the early-morning hours and to the break of dawn.

 MSNBC anchor Brian Williams sounded the evening’s theme just after 1 a.m.
-Wednesday when the network called Texas for Trump: “It turns out that Democrats, maybe some of them spotted a blue mirage in some of the early numbers and hope overcame facts in this case,” he said.
+Wednesday when the network called Texas for Trump: “It turns out that Democrats — maybe some of them spotted a blue mirage in some of the early numbers and hope overcame facts in this case,” he said.

 Trump ignored that lesson an hour or so later by making good on a report over the weekend that he would declare victory even if large numbers of uncounted votes remained in a few key states.

-Amid the shocked and outraged reactions of other hosts and commentators to Trump’s White House declaration in the wee hours of Wednesday morning, MSNBC’s Rachel Maddow remained bemused.
+Amid the shocked and outraged reactions of other hosts and commentators to Trump’s White House declaration in the wee hours of Wednesday morning, MSNBC’s Rachel Maddow seemed mildly amused.
 “I’m glad he told us in advance that he was going to do this, so that we would be less bowled over and more willing to laugh at it,” she said.

-Amy Argetsinger and Elahe Izadi contributed to this story.
+Amy Argetsinger and Elahe Izadi contributed to this report.